-1.1 The County Leadership Team has been consulted in the preparation of the corporate risk register, along with the risk reviewers who have reviewed and updated the risks where there have been changes since the last report.
+1.1 Executive Directors have been consulted in the preparation of the corporate risk register, along with the risk reviewers who have reviewed and updated the risks where there have been changes since the last report.
 The recommendations of this report can be found above.

-2. Evidence
+Evidence